Clonex/RiscV-ECC/README.md

 # Karatsuba and Curve25519 on RISC-V
-Curve25519 has been ported to RISC-V. The Karatsuba multiplication algortihm is used to optimize the speed of the proccess.
+Curve25519 has been ported to RISC-V. The Karatsuba multiplication algorithm is used to optimize the speed of the proccess.
 It is built on [PQVexRiscV](https://github.com/mupq/pqriscv-vexriscv)

 ## Tests
 Open the device, with the test program loaded.